-The age and developmental level of your child is key to understanding the impact of illness on him or her.
-How your child responds to the illness and the role he/she plays in managing it are related to his/her developmental level.
+How your child responds to a chronic illness and the role he/she plays in managing it are related to his/her developmental level.

 The manner in which illness impacts children varies with their cognitive development:

 Infants and toddlers are unable to understand why they have difficulty breathing, don't feel well or itch all over.
 They depend on their parents for physical comfort, and they take their emotional cues from their parents' emotional reactions.

 Preschoolers are especially vulnerable emotionally because their cognitive development allows some understanding of their body and its functioning, but their characteristic magical thinking leads to misconceptions and fears.